scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 Retinal cell models
 ...................

-Any new ganglion cell model is descriped as a series of temporal operations that are carried out on a single pixel of the image.
+Any new ganglion cell model is described as a series of temporal operations that are carried out on a single pixel of the image.
 It must provide a property called :code:`tsample`, which is the temporal sampling rate,